 The University of Oxford

 Oxford University is the oldest University in the English speaking world, and to date one of the best and most prestigious in the world.
 Countless famous figures and great minds have studied here, and any visitors are – no doubt – walking in the footsteps of many of them, seeing the same views that they had.
 “Where is the famous Oxford University?” is a question many visitors ask. the answer is: everywhere!
-The University is made up of 39 independent colleges, and their quads and buildings can be found all over the city.
+The University is made up of more than 30 independent colleges, and their quads and buildings can be found all over the city.

 Many colleges open their doors to visitors at least a few hours every day.
 Many of them are free to visit, some charge a small fee.
 Opening hours can change without prior notice, and up to date times can be seen on the porter’s lodge of each college.